 It’s a mark of how much things have changed in only a few hours that Ziauddin now takes seriously the threats against his sons.
 Malala barely mentions her siblings in I Am Malala, but it’s entirely possible that the Taliban would try to hurt them as well in an attempt to intimidate Malala and Ziauddin into silence.
 This is a sign of the Taliban’s cowardice—they’d rather shoot children than reason and argue with their opponents.

-As Malala proceeds with her recovery, Dr. Reynolds informs her that she may spend the rest of her life with a weak right arm and leg, as well as a speech impediment.
+As Malala proceeds with her recovery, Dr. Reynolds informs her mother that Malala may spend the rest of her life with a weak right arm and leg, as well as a speech impediment.
 If these things are to be avoided, she’ll need intensive physical therapy.
 She recommends to General Kayani that Malala be taken overseas—this is, without a doubt, the best way for Malala to get the best treatment, she insists.
 General Kayani is reluctant to send Malala to the United States, especially after the Raymond Davis crisis.
 Reynolds suggests that Malala be sent to Birmingham, England, the home of one of the world’s foremost hospitals for gunshot victims.

 General Kayani is the first person to explicitly talk about politics in conjunction with Malala’s medical treatment, but he’s certainly not the first to think of it.
 Kayani is afraid that bringing Malala out of the country will discredit Pakistan.
 It’s a little sickening that so much time is being wasted discussing which hospital transfers will make Pakistan “look good,” but Malala (cynically but realistically) suggests that this is how international politics usually work.
 Things rarely get done because they are morally right—they have to be good for the country’s interests as well.